 The Continuity Book is a staple of old-school U.S. Army doctrine and staff processes.
 It has lost some of its “bookness” recently with the invention of share drives and other knowledge management computer systems.
 However, more and more in Africa and with our small community – an actual continuity book is something that we should continue to do.
-When I arrived on station I had no turn over with my predecessor.
+When I arrived to the embassy I had no turn over with my predecessor.
 I did have numerous emails with him prior to arrival, but I didn’t have someone to “walk me around.”
 Luckily, I did have someone who thought Continuity Books were important, even to the point to where he wrote the following article and provided me with a book full of the following information.
 I never realized it until I left, but during my first six months, I must have turned the pages of that book 100+ times.

 Printed with permission by the author: Joseph Guido

 “Office of Security Cooperation Continuity Book Table of Contents

 - Position Descriptions and Additional Responsibilities / Commodity Areas

 - Combatant Command

 - Joint Task Force